mdsauce/nethelp/README.md

       --tcp             run TCP tests.
 Default is to run all tests.
 ```

+### Downloading
+Download the binary for your operating system at https://github.com/mdsauce/nethelp/releases.

 ### Build
 Built using [Cobra](https://github.com/spf13/cobra) and go1.11.
 Cobra is basically a templating tool for CLI and generator for the file structure.
 Cobra is built  on top of [pflag](https://github.com/spf13/pflag) which expands on the std library flag package in Go.